5 Types of Long-Term Loans You Can Get in Singapore

 1. More interest paid over time

-The main disadvantage of opting for a longer loan tenure is the higher total interest you would end up paying over time, as compared to shorter-term loans which have lower total interest charged (despite the higher repayment amount each month).
+The main disadvantage of opting for a longer loan tenure is the higher total interest you end up paying over time, as compared to shorter-term loans which have lower total interest charged (despite the higher repayment amount each month).

 2. Collaterals attached to loans